Don Klosterman (American football)

-Donald Clement Klosterman (January 18, 1930 - June 7, 2000) was an American professional football player and executive.
+Donald Clement Klosterman (January 18, 1930 – June 7, 2000) was an American professional football player and executive.
 Klosterman was known for building teams in three different leagues after his career as a professional quarterback was cut short by a serious accident.

 As an executive in the 1960s, Klosterman helped the American Football League (AFL, 1960–1969) gain traction with the National Football League (NFL) during the bidding wars that led the older league to seek a merger with the AFL.
 In the 1970s, he was a successful general manager for the NFL's Baltimore Colts and Los Angeles Rams.
 In the 1980s he signed All-American quarterback Steve Young to a record contract for the Los Angeles Express of the United States Football League (USFL).

 Early life and playing career

 Klosterman was born of German American heritage in Le Mars, Iowa, the 12th of 15 children.
 As a youth, he moved to Compton, California with his family.
 In 1951, Klosterman was college football's leading passer while playing for Loyola University of Los Angeles, now Loyola Marymount University.
+In 1986, he was inducted into the University's Athletic Hall of Fame.

-Drafted by the Cleveland Browns in the 1952 NFL draft, Klosterman found himself behind future Hall of Famer Otto Graham and was traded to the Los Angeles Rams, only to back up two more future Hall of Famers Norm Van Brocklin and Bob Waterfield.
+Drafted by the Cleveland Browns in the third round of the 1952 NFL draft, Klosterman found himself behind future Hall of Famer Otto Graham and was traded to the Los Angeles Rams, only to back up two more future Hall of Famers Norm Van Brocklin and Bob Waterfield.
 He later turned to Canadian football, playing quarterback for the Calgary Stampeders until his career was cut short by a skiing accident.

 Klosterman was severely injured on a ski slope at Banff, Alberta, on Saint Patrick's Day in 1957.
-He tried to avoid another skier, and damaged his spinal cord when he hit a tree.
+He tried to avoid another skier and damaged his spinal cord when he hit a tree.
 He had eight surgeries and was told he would never walk again, but he regained partial feeling and with the aid of a cane and walked again within a year.

 Football executive career

 In 1960, Frank Leahy, the former head football coach at the University of Notre Dame, was the general manager of the AFL's Los Angeles Chargers.
 He asked Klosterman to help him recruit players.
 Klosterman joined the team and helped land future Hall of Famer Lance Alworth, along with Ernie Ladd, Ron Mix, John Hadl and Jack Kemp.
-He moved on to the AFL's Dallas Texans, and with them and their successors, the Kansas City Chiefs, he helped sign Hall of Famers Bobby Bell and Buck Buchanan, Pete Beathard, Mike Garrett and Otis Taylor, most of them important players in the Chiefs' win over the Minnesota Vikings in the fourth AFL-NFL World Championship Game.
+In 1962, he moved on to the AFL's Dallas Texans, and with them and their successors, the Kansas City Chiefs, he helped sign Hall of Famers Bobby Bell and Buck Buchanan, Pete Beathard, Mike Garrett and Otis Taylor, most of them important players in the Chiefs' win over the Minnesota Vikings in the fourth AFL-NFL World Championship Game.